 For EWG and its legion of supporters, last week was all about food on Capitol Hill.

 In a series of public events and meetings on Tuesday (April 9), EWG’s senior staff and its allies worked the hearing rooms and corridors from one side of Congress to the other.
-They were there to make the case for major reform of federal food and farm policy, to call for mandatory labeling of foods containing genetically engineered ingredients and to remind members of Congress that their votes on food issues are being tracked and scored.
+They were there to make the case for major reform of federal food and farm policy and to call for mandatory labeling of foods containing genetically engineered ingredients.
 Throughout the day, that message was reinforced by the presence of celebrity chef Tom Colicchio, who joined forces with EWG for the occasion.

 It’s hard to know where to start, so maybe a chronological account is as good as any.